egrizzell/DutchAnalyzer/README.md

 DutchAnalyzer 2.0 is meant to be the public version of DutchAnalyzer using exclusively free to use, open source datasets.
 It is licensed under Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International (CC BY-NC-SA 4.0).

+Due to the use of templating strings DutchAnalyzer requires python 3.14 or higher.

 ## Project Structure
 ├── README.md
 ├── LICENSE.md